society-for-the-blind/lynx/README.md

     > Especially because production settings will be tightened up anyway.

     > NOTE
-    > Decided against using `createuser`, because the password could be save in the shell history.
+    > Decided against using `createuser`, because the password will probably be saved in the shell's history.
 Otherwise it would have looked like this:
     >
     >      createuser --host=$PGDATA --port=<settings.py_DATABASES_PORT> <settings.py_DATABASES_USER>